-Birds may be exposed to noise from vessel movements.
+Birds may be exposed to noise from vessel movements in the GOA Study Area, including the TMAA and WMA.
 A detailed description of the acoustic characteristics and typical sound levels of vessel noise are in Section 3.0.4.1 (Acoustic Sources).
-Many proposed training activities within the TMAA involve maneuvers by various types of surface ships, boats, and submarines (collectively referred to as vessels).
+Many proposed training activities within the Study Area involve maneuvers by various types of surface ships, boats, and submarines (collectively referred to as vessels).
 Though the types of activities and number of events in the Proposed Action are the same as in the previous documents (Alternative 1 in both the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS), there have been changes in the platforms and systems used as part of those activities.
-Increases and decreases shown in Table 2.6-1 for proposed activities under Alternative 1 do not appreciably change the impact conclusions presented in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
+Although sound levels may increase or decrease as a result of changes to platforms and systems, the overall potential impacts on birds from vessel noise is not expected to change.
+While the revised GOA Study Area is larger than the area analyzed in the 2020 GOA Draft SEIS/OEIS, no new or increased levels of training activities would occur, and no increases in vessel numbers or underway steaming hours, would occur.
+Increases and decreases shown in Table 2-2 for proposed activities under Alternative 1 do not appreciably change the impact conclusions presented in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.